 What can we do about this?

 If you’re involved in web design or development, start small.
 Take a look at the World Wide Web Consortium's accessibility guidelines.
 Then, unplug your mouse and test what you build using only your keyboard.
-Can you reach and interact every single form element in a predictable and logical order?
+Can you reach and interact with every single form element in a predictable and logical order?
 Look at your forms; are you providing visible text labels for each form element that can be reliably interpreted by screen readers and voice recognition software?

 Site users can also assist by reporting keyboard and forms-related issues when you notice them.
 Web developers and designers are busy folks who mean well, and are easily overwhelmed by the amount of work they have to plow through every day.
 Most sites offer a way for users to reach out.
 Use the forms they provide to get in touch–if those forms are accessible enough for you to use them, of course!